MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-clustering-model-deploy-data.md

 In [part one](r-tutorial-clustering-model-introduction.md), you learned how to prepare the data from an SQL database to perform clustering.

+In [part two](r-tutorial-clustering-model-prepare-data.md), you learned how to create and train a K-Means clustering model in R.

-In [part two](r-tutorial-clustering-model-build-data.md), you learned how to create and train a K-Means clustering model in R.
+In [part three](r-clustering-model-build-data.md), you learned how to create and train a K-Means clustering model in R.

 ## Prerequisites